shapeshed/jekyll.shapeshed.com/_posts/2007-06-29-creating_a_comment_icon_in_illustrator.md

 ---
 layout: post
 title: Creating a comment icon in Illustrator
-excerpt: A short tutorial on creating a vector-based comment icon in Illustrator.
+description: A short tutorial on creating a vector-based comment icon in Illustrator.
 The tutorial includes a downloadable illustrator file to work through the example with.
 categories: [Illustrator, Design]
 ---
 <h3>What want to achieve</h3>